backlineint/real-world/hexo/source/_posts/The-Basics.md

 Theme structure.
 Everything lives in source.
 In a the future / in a perfect world, Pattern Lab would be an external submodule that could completely live on its own.

+Note: Initial cover images should be the towns from the real world seasons.